 The “Tone Of Voice” feature is useful for matching your target audience and podcast listener demographics

-Now, it's not that there's a pre-programmed list of tones that Jarvis utilizes, but you can help it develop the tone of voice by typing in.
+Now, it's not that there's a pre-programmed list of tones that Jasper utilizes, but you can help it develop the tone of voice by typing in.
 So they don't have to come from this list, but you can type in something that's funny or, or casual or excited or professional really, or sarcastic, or any of these choices.
 So in this case, I'm just going to type in, let's say, witty and bold.

 All right.
 So now I'm just going to tell it to generate four outputs and let's wait and see what it does.
 All right.
 So here, it's used this AIDA formula and it's even put the attention, interest, desire, and action labels onto the output that it's created.
 So here's one that's maybe worth taking a look at.
 I'm going to read it out.

 The attention part is, "Are you looking for a way to make your podcast introductions more engaging?"

 The interest part is "introductions are an important part of any content marketing strategy.
 They can be the difference between someone listening or scrolling past, and they can also be a great opportunity to build trust with new listeners and readers."